JavaSkreeet/HotBot/README.md

 ### Inspiration

-Loosely based on Hotboy=t made by [Fox](https://gitlab.com/Aberrantfox) for [The Programmers Hangout](https://discordapp.com/invite/HR229U) Discord server
+Loosely based on Hotbot made by [Fox](https://gitlab.com/Aberrantfox) for [The Programmers Hangout](https://discordapp.com/invite/HR229U) Discord server

 Shout Out to [Raylu](https://github.com/raylu) for coming up with the idea for !headpat feature,an eyecandy for all anime lovers.
 Check out the [Python Bot](https://github.com/raylu/sbot) by Raylu, the repository where idea of !headpat was born.